Fall Outdoor Activities

 9. Enjoy A Snow Polo Tournament

 Each year the Polo in Snow tournaments become more popular, which are basically the same rules of the Polo but with the difficulty of snow, ice and cold.
-Going to a Snow Polo tournament is a unique experience, even more than one of the traditional Polo, as the spectators are closer to all the action and not every day you have the opportunity to enjoy the sport of kings in the snow.
+Going to a Snow Polo tournament is a unique experience, even more than one of the traditional Polo, as the spectators are closer to all the action and you do not every day the opportunity to enjoy the sport of kings in the snow.
 The most famous Polo in Snow tournaments are in St. Moritz, Switzerland; Aspen, United States; Courchevel, France and Tianjin, China.

 10. Discover Snowshoeing